GluuFederation/docs-gg-prod/docs/source/plugin/gluu-openid-connect-uma-pep.md

 * An admin has a choice to select and configure any storage.
 For detailed description check [here](https://github.com/bungle/lua-resty-session#pluggable-storage-adapters).

 * To set configuration, we recommend make one file with any name for example: `/etc/kong/injected_http.conf` and save the configuration command in this config file.
-Include this file in `/etc/kong/kong.conf` using environment Kong variable `KONG_NGINX_PROXY_INCLUDE=/etc/kong/injected_http.conf`.
+Include this file in `/etc/kong/kong.conf` using environment Kong variable `KONG_NGINX_PROXY_INCLUDE=/etc/kong/injected_http.conf` or you can add `nginx_proxy_include=/etc/kong/injected_http.conf` in kong.conf.
 Keep in mind that this config will be shared between all gluu-openid-connect plugins.

 #### Session secret in cluster